Falsifying Discriminant Validity of Predictive Algorithms: Empirical Analysis

 Prior work shows that recidivism models rely heavily on two predictive features, defendant's age and their prior offenses \citep{angwin2016machine,DresselFarid2018, rudin2019stop, flores2016}.
 Researchers have shown that simple models that rely only on these features perform comparably to more complex models \citep{DresselFarid2018, rudin2019stop}.
 This seminal work has deepened our understanding of the prediction task in the recidivism setting while also raising questions about the validity of predictive models.
 For instance, can we establish that recidivism prediction models assess risk beyond simply flagging young defendants?

-Using the language of our falsification procedure, we ask the question \emph{whether recidivism models predict the re-arrest outcome better than the impermissible proxy (age < 25)}.
+Using the language of our falsification procedure, we ask the question \emph{whether recidivism models predict the re-arrest outcome better than the impermissible proxy (age $< 25$)}.
 Under this framing, we treat re-arrest within two years of release as a permissible proxy for recidivism, while emphasizing that this designation is highly qualified.
 Re-arrest is a problematic proxy for underlying criminal behavior for several well-documented reasons: many crimes go undetected, enforcement intensity varies across contexts, and certain demographic groups are more likely to be arrested even when holding underlying crime rates constant \citep{alexander2011new,fogliato2021validity}.
 As such, the permissibility of re-arrest as a proxy is itself debatable.
 The recidivism setting is notoriously difficult to obtain valid proxies for crime offenses.
 We therefore proceed using re-arrest as an imperfect proxy solely for the purpose of illustrating our falsification procedure and with the explicit disclaimer that we are not advocating for the use of this proxy to build predictive models.
+In addition to treating age as the impermissible proxy, we also conduct a test where race is the impermissible proxy.